zerodha/cppkiteconnect/README.md

 ## Getting dependencies

+### Linux:
+- On Fedora 32:
+`sudo dnf install openssl-devel zlib-devel` + (uWS v0.14) + (`gtest-devel gmock-devel` for running tests)
+- On Ubuntu:
+`sudo apt install libssl-dev zlib1g-dev` + (uWS v0.14) + (googletest & googlemock for running tests)

+### Others & uWS v0.14

 kitepp saves you the hassle of finding dependencies and provides convenient cmake target to download source packages as tarballs.

-- To download dependencies: `cmake .` in `deps` directory.
+- To download dependencies (including uWS v0.14): `cmake .` in `deps` directory.

 Alternatively and preferably, use package managers provided by your OS.
 Unless your package manager provides `v0.14` of `uWS`, you'll have to build and install it manually.

-### Linux:
-- On Fedora 32:
-`sudo dnf install openssl-devel zlib-devel` + (`gtest-devel gmock-devel` for running tests)
-- On Ubuntu:
-`sudo apt install libssl-dev zlib1g-dev` + (googletest & googlemock for running tests)

 ## Building & Installation